 Behavioral Health & Mental Health Integration

-The integration of behavioral health and mental health into schools, primary care clinics and community settings is critical to health behavior change and CCO success.
+The integration of behavioral health and mental health into schools, primary care clinics, and community settings is critical to health behavior change and CCO success.
 Better collaboration and integration between physical health and mental/behavioral health agencies is essential for increased health outcomes and continuity of care.
-Key functions include monitoring contracts between primary care practices with full integration of mental/behavioral health services on a per member/month basis, strategies for the community-wide reduction of opioid prescriptions, medication assisted therapies and facilitating the need for “pain schools.”
-Staff associated with this function include Leslie Ford, Jill Boyd, and Paul McGinnis.
+Key functions include monitoring contracts between primary care practices with full integration of mental/behavioral health services on a per member/month basis, strategies for the community-wide reduction of opioid prescriptions, medication-assisted therapies and facilitating the need for “pain schools.”
+Staff associated with this function include Leslie Ford, Jill Boyd, Megan Gomeza and Paul McGinnis.

 GOBHI provides analysis of data to community groups, clinics, boards and others with the intent to enhance the understanding of data for informed decision making.
 Key functions include the analysis of claims data to identify costly and “at-risk” patients, practice management data reviews, gaps in preventive health services to OHP members and descriptions of utilization and spending patterns for physical, oral and mental health.
-Staff associated with this function include Jill Boyd, Troy Soenen, and Paul McGinnis.
+Field Team members are also available to assist primary care and community mental health programs with the implementation of Premanage and Arcadia software.
+Staff associated with this function include Megan Gomeza, Jill Boyd, Troy Soenen, Amanda Grove and Paul McGinnis.

 Public Health Integration

 GOBHI is housed with leaders and innovators who are proud to respond to the needs of local communities when opportunities become available.
-Field staff members are able and willing to support and/or submit requests for grant funding that aligns with the mission of GOBHI and the CCO communities we serve, such as the USDA Rural Utilities Services tele-health grant.
-Staff associated with this function include Paul McGinnis, Troy Soenen, Linda Watson, Jill Boyd, Chelsea Maranville, and Leslie Ford.
+Field staff members are able and willing to support and/or submit requests for grant funding that aligns with the mission of GOBHI and the CCO communities we serve, such as the HRSA Telebehavioral Health Grant, connecting members to their treatment via a secure mobile teleconferencing platform, and providing a self-support and recovery-focused mobile app.
+Staff associated with this function include Paul McGinnis, Troy Soenen, Linda Watson, Jill Boyd, Amanda Grove, Megan Gomeza and Leslie Ford.

 Eastern Oregon Healthy Living Alliance (EOHLA)